Modulational instability and discrete quantum droplets in a deep quasi-one-dimensional optical lattice: Modulational Instability

-Figure \ref{fig-2ab} shows the individual impacts of two-body interactions and quantum fluctuations, as well as their collective effect, on the growth rate of MI.
+Figure \ref{fig-2ab} shows the individual impacts of two-body interactions (cubic nonlinear term) and quantum fluctuations (quartic nonlinear term), as well as their collective effect, on the growth rate of MI.
 Due to the even symmetry of the growth rates of MI as described by Eqs.~(\ref{gain})-(\ref{gainQ=pi}) with respect to the perturbation wave number $Q$, we confine our analysis to positive values of this parameter.
 For negative values of $Q$, the curves exhibit symmetry with respect to the gain axis.

-The gain spectrum takes on various forms depending on the parameter values.
-Figure \ref{fig-2ab}(a) illustrates the gain spectrum exhibiting a butterfly shape.
-In this scenario, instability arises within regions where the wave number $Q$ is smaller than the critical value $Q_{\mathrm{cr}}$.
-Figure \ref{fig-2ab}(b) demonstrates that there is no specific critical value for the wave number, and modulation instability can occur for all values of $Q$ within the interval $0<Q \le \pi$.
-The $G(Q)$ curve might exhibit an extremum or not, depending on the case.
-It can be seen from this figures that the quantum fluctuations cause a notable reduction in the instability domain and a decrease in the value of the growth rate, in contrast to the impact of two-body interactions, when using identical parameters.
-Additionally, the combined influence of these two interaction terms expands the instability regions.
+To show the role of specific nonlinearities, we compare the cases of purely cubic, purely quartic, and combined cubic-quartic nonlinearities for staggered states with residual repulsive mean-field interactions, as shown in Fig.~\ref{fig-2ab}~(a) and (b).
+All lines in these figures are obtained from theoretical predictions, see Eq.~(\ref{gainQ=pi}).
+It can be seen from these figures that the quantum fluctuations cause a notable reduction in the instability domain and a decrease in the value of the growth rate, in contrast to the impact of two-body interactions, when using identical parameters.
+Additionally, the combined influence of these two interaction terms induces instability in regions where their individual contributions are zero, as seen in the top lines of Fig.~\ref{fig-2ab}~(a).